-3.4 Considerations for an Enabling Policy Framework
+2.4 Considerations for an Enabling Policy Framework

-The principal enhancements to the existing water quality management system relate to the following:
+The principal enhancements to the existing WQM systems relate to the following:

-- Meeting the quality-of-life requirements of water users as the central focus of water quality management. - Setting of water quality performance requirements (resource quality objectives) at local level (catchment or water management areas) will be done with due consideration of the nature of the resource and the possible developmental requirements which could depend on the resource. - Implementation of institutional arrangements to give effect to devolution of roles and responsibilities to regional and catchment management levels - Introduction of instruments that will encourage appropriate behaviour and provide incentives for water users to improve and optimise their water use activities - Introduction of improved and enhanced co-operative government mechanisms to ensure that water management functions are undertaken at the appropriate level and in an effective manner. - Improved enforcement of statutory measures and controls.
-In order to ensure that regulatory intervention is effective, threats to water resource quality will be categorised and action prioritised to deal with the most notable threats with the greatest effort. - Ensuring that continuous improvement as an inherent component of water quality management.
-(DWAF 2003)
+- Meeting the quality-of-life requirements of water users as the central focus of water quality management; - Setting of water quality performance requirements (resource quality objectives) at local level (catchment or water management areas) will be done with due consideration of the nature of the resource and the possible developmental requirements which could depend on the resource; - Implementation of institutional arrangements to give effect to devolution of roles and responsibilities to regional and catchment management levels; - Introduction of instruments that will encourage appropriate behaviour and provide incentives for water users to improve and optimise their water use activities; - Introduction of improved and enhanced co-operative government mechanisms to ensure that water management functions are undertaken at the appropriate level and in an effective manner; - Improved enforcement of statutory measures and controls.
+To ensure that regulatory intervention is effective, threats to water resource quality will be categorised and action prioritised to deal with the most notable threats with the greatest effort; and - Ensuring that continuous improvement as an inherent component of Water quality management.

-The success of the policy and strategy lies in its implementation through various mechanisms such as:
+The success of the policy and strategy lies in its implementation through various mechanisms such as those listed in Table 3.